South Dakota December 15, 2018

 These 8 South Dakota Towns Have The Silliest Names But Are So Worth A Visit

 Athol.
 Blunt.
 Highmore.
-No, these aren’t a bunch of marijuana jokes and references (or are they?), but actual South Dakota towns that have silly names!
+No, these aren’t a bunch of odd jokes (or are they?), but actual South Dakota towns that have silly names!
 Are you ready to check ’em out?
 Let’s go!

 Anyone who has anything mean to say about this charming community of 66 is a true athol!
 Originally called Myrtle City, Athol is a historic Chicago and North Western Railroad town that is the epitome of tiny town, America!